Home Ownership Program

 After this step, you will complete a more thorough application which is again reviewed by Homeowner Services.

-Next, a Family Selection Committee member will schedule a home visit to assess your current need for safe, decent, and affordable housing.
+If you are chosen to move to the next step in the approval process, a Family Selection Committee member will schedule a home visit to assess your current need for safe, decent, and affordable housing.

 If you meet all the qualifications and have the greatest need for qualifying families your application will be recommended to the Board of Directors for approval.